alexanderono7/Memory-Manager-Kernel-Module/readme.md

 from memory to disk.

-In this project, we implemented new kernel functions to reveal the “magic” that the kernel does to virtualize memories, using the same virtual machine environment you prepared in the previous projects.
-This project helps one understand how a real-world OS like Linux performs memory management and master the skills to implement it in kernel space

 In this project, we implemented a kernel module to walk the page tables of a given process and find out how many of the process’ pages are present in the physical memory (resident set size--RSS), how many are swapped out to disk (swap size--SWAP), and how many pages are in the process working set (working set size--WSS).
+This project helps one understand how a real-world OS like Linux performs memory management and master the skills to implement it in kernel space.

 11/22/2022